miramiram/KDE-Connect-modifiers-workaround/README.md

 The reason this uses F10, F9, F8 and F7 is that there are a few other available keys that when sent from KDE Connect can be recognized by AutoHotKey.

+Another open source alternative to this is to use a remote desktop client like Moonlight/Apollo, which seems to handle modifier keys better.
+RustDesk may also do the trick.